Lamtammy1515/Lamtammy1515.github.io/_posts/2020-07-17-my_rails_project_experience.markdown

 ![](https://i.imgur.com/Cb426qO.gif)

 Like many, I had a lot of ups and down doing this rails project & one of the few issues I came across was with my review’s create form.
 My form is nested with a total of three different tables which was the restaurant, location & review’s table.
 Saving & Creating the new instance for a review was fine but the biggest issue I had was trying to call the nested attributes in the form to display it in my HTML files.
 I updated my strong paramenters in the review’s controller & even used “accepts_nested_attributes_for” method in my review model class but it still was not working.
 After long hours and with the help of my cohort coach, I realized I had to add these lines to the create method located in review’s controller for both @restaurant & @location.
-That definitely did the trick and displayed all the nested attributes wonderfully in my HTML files.

 def create